310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-then… how about we go to the sea?
+then… how about we go to the beach?

-the ocean is where things came to life, so surely ideas for my personal outfit could come to life too if we went there.
+the ocean is where [things] came to life, so surely ideas for my [personal outfit] could come to life too if we went there.

-come on, everyone. even anzu-san is saying that the sea is very important as part of my personal outfit~
+come on, everyone. even anzu-san is saying that the sea is very important as part of my personal [outfit]~
 {% endbubble %}

 {% bubble Chiaki %}